Solicitor General (Acting for the term), August 1996 - October 1997

 In August 1997, after having served as acting Solicitor General for the 1996-97 Term of the Supreme Court, Dellinger returned to Duke to be the Douglas B. Maggs Professor of Law at Duke University.
 Dellinger argued nine cases before the Court including cases dealing with physician assisted suicide, the line item veto, the cable television act, the Brady Act, the Religious Freedom Restoration Act and the constitutionality of remedial services for parochial school children.

-Dellinger has published articles on constitutional issues for scholarly journals including the Harvard Law Review, the Yale Law Journal, the Duke Law Journal and has written articles for the New York Times, the Washington Post, Newsweek, the New Republic and the London Times.
-He has been a member of the Board of Editors of The American Prospect and a member of the Executive Committee of the Yale Law School Association.
+Dellinger published articles on constitutional issues for scholarly journals including the Harvard Law Review, the Yale Law Journal, the Duke Law Journal and wrote articles for the New York Times, the Washington Post, Newsweek, the New Republic and the London Times.
+He was a member of the Board of Editors of The American Prospect and a member of the Executive Committee of the Yale Law School Association.

-Walter has been married since 1965 to Anne Maxwell Dellinger, a Professor of Public Law & Government at the University of North Carolina's Institute of Government.
-They have two sons, Hampton and Andrew.
+Walter was married to Anne Maxwell Dellinger in 1965 and was a Professor of Public Law & Government at the University of North Carolina's Institute of Government.
+They had two sons, Hampton and Andrew.

 Walter Dellinger died at his home in Chapel Hill, N.C. on February 16, 2022.